 Yes, lunch will be provided!

 Your education starts before you arrive!
-Registering gets you access to three of the best PDF guides RMSP has to offer -- one on Lightroom exporting, one on basic exposure, and one on starting your photo business.
+Registering gets you access to four of the best eBooks RMSP has to offer -- one on Lightroom exporting, one on basic exposure, one on starting your photo business, and one on 10 ways to know if photography is the career for you!
 Just register for this course and we will send you a link to all three via email or text!

 Photography is more fun with friends.
 Short courses are a great way to meet fellow photographers in your area.
 We cap the group size at 10 to ensure you get to know your classmates and have a good student-to-teacher ratio.
 Our recommendation?
 Make friends and continue to shoot and learn as a group even after the course!

 Our flagship programs, Summer Intensive and Professional Intensive, are a dream for many photographers.
 We try to make the transition into these programs as easy as possible.
 If you register for "SI" or "PI" in the future, we will take the cost of this "Short Course" off your SI or PI tuition.

 All RMSP Short Course attendees get a $15 voucher for RMSP swag!
 Use it on our swag store to pick up a t-shirt, mug, Peak Designs camera strap and more.
 The best part?
 Purchase what you want ahead of time and we'll give it to you at the event!